Body Believed to Be 'Love Has Won' Leader Amy Carlson Found Mummified

 Police were tipped off by a man who they said told them he believed followers of Love Has Won drove her body from California to Colorado, the outlet reported.

 Investigators obtained a search warrant and discovered Carlson mummified, wrapped in a sleeping bag inside of the home.
-Her body was decorated with Christmas tree lights and set up in "some sort of shrine" with makeup makeup around her eyes, a sergeant with the Saguache County Sheriff's Office told CBS Denver.
+Her body was decorated with Christmas tree lights and set up in "some sort of shrine" with makeup around her eyes, according to the probable cause statement.

 "The mummified remains appeared to be set up in some type of shrine," the sheriff's office said.